MagnumVD/RotoForge-AI/README.md

 ### Useful info here (tips and tricks):

-* Save your .blend file first before you start creating a mask, as it saves it externally in the dir of the .blend file, which won't be transferred over from tmp if you save the file afterwards.
+* **Save your .blend file first before you start creating a mask**, as it saves it externally in the dir of the .blend file, which won't be transferred over from tmp if you save the file afterwards.
 This will result in the loss of the mask data.

+* **Only the splines in the current mask layer are used!** Mask layers will later be implemented as a way to manage multiple masks easily.

-* As a rule of thumb: **Less is more** Don't go overboard with prompts or the quality will suffer.
+* As a rule of thumb: **Less is more!** Don't go overboard with prompts or the quality will suffer.
 I normally use 1 closed mask + 2 positive/negative prompt points each.

-* The base model is really dumb and not the fastest, use the light or large model instead.
+* The base model is really dumb and not the fastest, **use the light or large model** instead.
 The large model is generally my go-to, but sometimes the light or huge models come in handy.

-* If you have 1min to spare, just animate your prompts (input masks) loosely and check the manual tracking option.
+* If you have 1min to spare, just animate your prompts (input masks) loosely and **check the manual tracking option**.
 The automatic tracking does work pretty nice, but with manual tracking you can help it with concave shapes by adding additional prompt points as the tracking is purely boundary based (for now).

 ## Versions and compatibility